cocotb/cocotb/docs/source/pytest.rst

 ==============

 Markers can also help the plugin identify and bind cocotb tests to cocotb runners.
-This is done based on positional arguments supplied to the :py:deco:`pytest.mark.cocotb_runner` decorator.
+This is done based on positional arguments supplied to the :py:deco:`!pytest.mark.cocotb_runner` decorator.
 Users can filter tests when invoking `pytest`_  with ``-k '<expression>'`` or ``-m '<markers>'`` options.

 List tree hierarchy of cocotb tests related to cocotb runners and cocotb testbenches: